haerasha/haerasha/README.md

 - 🌱 I’m currently learning data analytics
 - 💞️ I’m looking to collaborate on building project portfolio
 - 📫 How to reach me :  sitisyahirahmohdyunus@gmail.com<br>
-🔭 I’m currently working on<br>👯🤝 I’m looking for help with focus tehniques <br>💬 Ask me about new perspective <br>⚡ Fun fact : my heart stopped beating during an operation on June 2024 and managed to choke back to life
+🔭 I’m currently working on<br>👯🤝 I’m looking for help with focus tehniques <br>💬 Ask me about new perspective <br>⚡ Fun fact : love to drive manual transmission & race at F1 circuit

 ## 🌐 Socials: